List of foreign-born NASCAR race winners

-This article lists NASCAR drivers born outside the United States who have won at least once in any of the top three series (NASCAR Cup Series, Xfinity Series, or Craftsman Truck Series).
-New Zealander Shane van Gisbergen is the most successful foreign-born drivers, in terms of wins, in NASCAR history, having won 10 times overall.
-With his 1st Cup Series win on June 12, 2022, Suárez became the first foreign-born driver to win on all 3 of NASCAR's national series, and the 35th driver in NASCAR's history to accomplish this feat.
+This article lists NASCAR drivers born outside the United States who have won at least once in any of the top three series (NASCAR Cup Series, O'Reilly Auto Parts Series, or Craftsman Truck Series).
+New Zealander Shane van Gisbergen is the most successful foreign-born driver, in terms of wins, in NASCAR history, having won 14 times overall.
+With his first Cup Series win on June 12, 2022, Suárez became the first foreign-born driver to win on all three of NASCAR's national series, and the 35th driver in NASCAR's history to accomplish this feat.